 - Avoid contact of furniture with wet surfaces: wet floors, carpets, shower cabin walls, since wood can absorb water.

-Instruction for maintenance and use of copper tabletops – basic rules:
+Maintenance and use of copper countertops – instruction, basic rules

-- Be careful with products that can gently discolor the natural patina of copper: orange and lemon juice, ketchup, toothpaste, vinegar.
+- Watch out for products that can easily discolor the natural patina of copper: orange and lemon juice, ketchup, toothpaste, vinegar.

-- When cleaning and using the copper tabletop, be careful of any corrosive or aggressive substances, chlorine-containing products and any agents that may damage the surface mechanically (e.g. cleaning powders as well as agents containing abrasive or polishing additives).
-Their use can permanently damage the surface of tabletop.)
+- When cleaning and using the copper table top, be careful of any caustic agents or aggressive substances, chlorine-containing products.
+As well as any means that can damage the surface in a mechanical way.
+Such agents are, for example, cleaning powders as well as agents containing abrasive or rinse aids.
+Their use can permanently damage the surface of the tabletop.

-- To keep the surface of kitchen tabletops clean, it is enough to use sponge or cloth, moistened with warm water and one of the generally available washing agents.
-Then you need to wash the tabletop with clean water and wipe it dry.
+- To keep the surface of kitchen countertops clean, simply use a sponge moistened with warm water or one of the generally available detergents.
+Then clean the countertop with clear water and wipe it dry.

-- Before using any cleaning agent, you should read its description and make sure that it is suitable for this type of surface.
+- Before using a detergent, read its description and make sure it is suitable for this type of surface.

-- Do not place hot, damp and very cold objects directly on surface of tabletop.
-For this purpose, use appropriate pads.
+- Do not place hot, damp or very cold objects directly on the surface of tabletop.
+Use suitable washers for this.

-- Also, do not scrape the surface with sand or scrub the surface with wire brush.
+- Do not scrape the surface with sand or scrub the surface with wire brush.

-- Do not place the rack where external factors work, such as: fire, water, salts, acids, organic solvents containing esters, alcohols, flavors, glycolic esters or chlorinated hydrocarbons.
-Also other aggressive chemicals, such as: cement, lime, abrasives or detergents that cause material loss or scratches.
+- Avoid placing the rack in place of external factors such as fire, water, salts, acids, organic solvents containing: esters, alcohols, flavors, glycolic ester or chlorinated hydrocarbon materials.
+Also other aggressive chemicals such as cement, lime, abrasives or cleaning agents that cause material losses or scratches.

-- Do not place the rack in wet, damp, water-prone place, as this can lead to corrosion of elements.
+- Do not place the rack in a wet, damp place, exposed to water, as this may cause corrosion of elements.

-- Do not use scouring powder for cleaning, because thay can leave scratches on surface.
+- Do not use for washing scouring powders, as they may leave scratches on the surface.

-- Serious stains from oil or grease can be removed with alcohol-based products, including methyl spirit and isopropyl alcohol or with other solvents such as acetone.
-These agents do not pose danger to the anti-corrosion properties of the coating.
+- Serious oil or grease stains may be removed by alcohol-based products including methyl spirit and isopropyl alcohol, or by other solvents such as acetone.
+These agents do not pose a danger to the anti-corrosion properties of the coating.

-- Cleaning tools – wet fabric or chamesmic leather are usually enough to remove ordinary dirt.
+- Cleaning tools – wet fabric or suede leather will usually be sufficient to remove ordinary dirt.
 For more resistant dirt, nylon sponges are usually suitable.
-For powder-painted steel do not use the steel scrubbing, cleaning wool or wire brushes.
+Do not use scrub pads, cleaning wool or wire brushes on powder-coated steel.

-- Maintenance of powder-painted steel: surface must be washed regularly with clean water with little addition of kitchen detergents.
+- Maintenance of powder-coated steel: the surface must be periodically washed using clean tap water with a small addition of kitchen detergents.

-RaWood is not liable for the natural wear and tear of material caused by exploitation, natural aging of wood, mechanical, chemical, painting or structural damage as a result of improper care, lack of care or care that is incompatible with the principles of furniture care, discoloration of fronts exposed to permanent sunlight, unsuitable maintenance, chemical effects, effects, fire, elevated temperatures, Use of force, adverse weather conditions, repairs or modifications made by the buyer or use of the subject matter of the contract that does not comply with the rules for proper use of the furniture.
+RaWood is not responsible for natural wear of material resulting from exploitation, natural aging of wood, mechanical, chemical, painting or structural damage caused as a result of improper care, lack of care or care inconsistent with the rules of furniture care, discoloration of fronts exposed to prolonged sunlight, improper maintenance, chemicals, impacts, fire, increased effects temperatures, use of force, exposure to inappropriate weather conditions, repairs or alterations performed by the Buyer or use of the Subject of the Agreement inconsistent with the principles of proper use of furniture.